apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 The Generator image starts with random numbers that will be obtained from the RandIter we created earlier, so we created the rand variable for this input.
 We then start creating the model starting with a Deconvolution layer (sometimes called 'fractionally strided layer').
 We apply batch normalization and ReLU activation after the Deconvolution layer.

-We repeat this process 4 times, applying a (2,2) stride and (1,1) pad at each Deconvolutional layer, which doubles the size of the image at each layer.
+We repeat this process 4 times, applying a (2,2) stride and (1,1) pad at each Deconvolution layer, which doubles the size of the image at each layer.
 By creating these layers, the Generator network will have to learn to upsample the input vector of random numbers, Z at each layer, so that network output a final image.
-We also reduce half the number of filters at each layer, reducing dimensionality at each layer.
+We also reduce by half the number of filters at each layer, reducing dimensionality at each layer.
 Ultimately, the output layer is a 64x64x3 layer, representing the size and channels of the image.
 We use tanh activation instead of relu on the last layer, as recommended by the research on DCGANs.
 The output of neurons in the final gout layer represent the pixels of generated image.

 Notice we used 3 parameters to help us create the model: no_bias, fixed_gamma, and epsilon.
 Neurons in the network won't have a bias added to them, this seems to work better in practice for the DCGAN.
 In the batch norm layer, we set fixed_gamma=True, which means gamma=1 for all of the batch norm layers. epsilon is a small number that gets added to the batch norm so that we don't end up dividing by zero.
 By default, CuDNN requires that this number is greater than 1e-5, so we add a small number to this value, ensuring this values stays small.